k98kurz/micropycelium/Packager_spec.md

 The `flags` field will be 8 bits (bits 0-7):
 - Bit 0: error - set in response as a generic error notification
 - Bit 1: throttle - set when a responding node is experiencing congestion
-- Bits 2-3: encoded, mutually exclusive flags
+- Bits 2-4: encoded, mutually exclusive flags
-- Bits 4: reserved0
 - Bits 5: reserved1
 - Bits 6: reserved2
 - Bit 7: mode - set to switch the mode of a schema-specific feature